kostastss/kostastss.github.io/README.md

-# progintro/hw0/<kostastss>
+// progintro/hw0/<kostastss> //
+A page created by Konstantinos Tsiotsias.
-Introduction to computer science
+Promped by Introduction to Computer Science class of UoA.
-Project #0
-Create a new URL in GitHub
-Connected with GitHub Pages
+Designed to host projects.